United States Regiments & Batteries > Maryland > 7th Maryland Infantry Regiment

 August 18-21 Reserve, Weldon Railroad

-September 9 Colonel Phelps, having been rescued from captivity by Union cavalry, was discharged due to his wounds from Laurel Hill.
+September 9 Colonel Phelps was rescued from captivity by Union cavalry and discharged due to his wounds from Laurel Hill.

 October 2-5 Yellow House